A Son Is Born: Critical

-Reviewer Stephen Vagg later wrote "This is a perfectly fine soapie, with Steinbeck suffering and smiling through the tears.
+Reviewer Stephen Vagg later wrote in Filmink that "this is a perfectly fine soapie, with Steinbeck suffering and smiling through the tears.
 She has beauty and charisma and holds her own against three men who would all become major names."
 Vagg characterised Randell's performance as "charismatic, vicious, cruel... a great performance... [that] established Randell as a force to watch."

-Box Office
+Box office

-Eric Porter later claimed the film made £27,000 at the Australian box office but that he had trouble selling it to Australian television.
+Eric Porter later claimed the film at a six week run at the Victory Theatre in Sydney and that it made £27,000 at the Australian box office and £3,000 at the British box office.
+He also said that he sold it to television in America, Europe and Britain but he had trouble selling it to Australian television.

+Storm Hill

+In September 1946 Porter announced he would make another feature, Storm Hill, based on a script by Bourner and Richard Lane, starring Peter Finch, with Ron Randell as assistant director.
+However the movie was never made.